 Fellows will participate in the Social Justice tracks, and will be responsible for the following:

-- Assisting with organization of trips for the Social Justice Track
+- Assisting with the organization of trips for the Social Justice Track

 - Helping to facilitate students’ weekly social action projects